pcfe/matrix-docker-ansible-deploy/docs/backup-disaster-recovery.md

 - no leading `-`
 - indent properly after `|`
-- block ends with empty line (hence the inclusion of the start of the next block in the following example)
+- block ends with empty line (hence the inclusion of the starting comment of the next block in the following example)

 e.g.: